 Are skylights safe?

 Without proper fall protection measures, any uncovered skylight is a serious fall hazard.
-Skylights are designed to withstand the forces of nature including snowfall, rain and hail, but they are not designed to handle a person’s bodyweight.
-OSHA requires that every skylight should be treated equivalent to a hole or opening and as such, should be covered by a safety screen or surrounded by a skylight guardrail.
+Skylights are designed to withstand the forces of nature, including snowfall, rain and hail, but they are not designed to handle a person’s body weight.
+OHSA requires that every skylight should be treated as equivalent to a hole or opening and, as such, should be covered by a skylight safety screen or surrounded by a skylight guardrail.

 Do skylights deteriorate with time?

-How long do skylight windows last?>Typically, skylight windows can last anywhere between 10 and 25 years.
-However , skylight windows can be prone to damage from weather conditions like hail or leakages.
-That is why it is important to have them inspected on a regular basis by a professional roofing contractor or manufacturer. >
+Typically, skylight windows can last anywhere between 10 and 25 years.
+However, skylight windows can be prone to damage from weather conditions like hail or leakages.
+That is why it is important to have them inspected on a regular basis by a professional roofing contractor or manufacturer.

-However long your skylight window is due to last, it should still have a protective safety screen or railing.
-This < will> not extend the lifespan of the window itself, but it will definitely protect anyone on the rooftop from falling through the skylight>
+However long your skylight window is due to last, it should still have a protective skylight screen or railing.
+This will not extend the lifespan of the window itself, but it will definitely protect anyone on the rooftop from falling through the skylight.

 What is a skylight safety screen?